We are delighted to announce that we have opened our new Approved Authorised Treatment Facility (AATF) in Thetford, South West Norfolk this summer.

 Our existing Norfolk recycling operations have been relocated from Hockwold including our lamp recycling plant, TV dismantling and a cathode ray tube (CRT) line for monitors and television screens.

-We plan to install a new small appliance process to replace our award-winning Smash Boom Bang plant that was destroyed in the fire at our previous St Ives facility.
+We plan to install a new small appliance process in the new AATF in Norfolk to replace our award-winning Smash Boom Bang plant that was destroyed in the fire at our previous St Ives facility.
 With space on our hands and growing demand for our services, we are also looking to invest in flat screen TV plant and confidential electronic data destruction.

 Having lost our St Ives facility to the fire, the new Thetford facility features extensive fire suppression and control equipment.
 The site also houses a private weighbridge, offices, welfare facilities, storage and a first aid room.

 Managing Director Russell Hirst says: “We are delighted to announce the opening of this new facility.
 It gives us a great space to expand our reuse and recycling capabilities and the potential to grow our East of England business.
 We have always taken a novel approach to processing and now with the first phase of development completed, we are exploring new, creative ways to further maximise the financial, environmental and social value of the materials and components we process.”